Does transcription run locally?

 MP3, MP4, M4A, WAV, MOV, WEBM, OGG, and AVI for both audio and video.
 You can also paste a direct media URL and SaidVault will fetch and transcribe it.

-Can I export to PDF or TXT?
+Can I export to PDF, TXT, Markdown, or subtitles?

 Can I assign speakers?